 File: the evolution of the fashion and luxury sector

-So what is happening right now?
+So what's going on right now?

 karl lagerfeld young